dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 * It continues to grow
 * It flattens or returns to normal
-* We see any form of uplift pull-forward
+* See any form of uplift pull-forward

 It would also be interesting to analyse what it is that is making up this uplift.
 Are customers increasing their spend across the same categories - or are they buying into new categories?